 - 3 garlic cloves, crushed with your knife

-- 1-4 tablespoons Thai curry paste (see notes)
+- 4 tablespoons yellow Thai curry paste (can sub another color)

 - 5 cups stock (I like veggie, but chicken works too)